Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Verify countdown shows: "Xh Ym remaining" (NOT "Calculating...")
 - [X] Wait 1 minute → countdown updates in real-time
 - [X] Navigate to `/schedule/fridges/`
-- [BROKEN: In /fridges, for a split second after loading, the status shows the Disconnected - measuring or whatever more bold.
+- [FIXED: In /fridges, for a split second after loading, the status shows the Disconnected - measuring or whatever more bold.
 Then the formatting updates to make the colors different.
 It should keep the colors in the original formatting and not change them to the pale background with red text or whatever.
 Match the colors and text of the status in the home page.]
 Status fix
 - [It feels like maybe it's not calculating based on the measurement time] Expand machine details → verify countdown works there too
 - [X] Test when measurement completes:
   - [X] Countdown should show "Completed" (in green color)